LSFLK/superapp-mobile/docs/admin/portal-guide.md

 **Possible Causes:**
 1. MicroApp is deactivated
 2. User doesn't have required role
-3. No version marked as "latest"
-4. Download URL is inaccessible
+3. Download URL is inaccessible

 **Solutions:**
 - Check microapp status (should be active)
 - Verify user has matching role
-- Ensure at least one version is marked "latest"
 - Test download URL in browser

 ### OAuth Client Authentication Failing